 - In a saucepan over medium heat, add strawberries, sugar, lemon juice, and cornstarch.
 Stir to combine.

 - Bring to a boil.
 Reduce heat to medium-low and cook for about 4-5 minutes, or until mixture has thickened and looks glossy.
-Remove from heat and allow to cool to room temperature.
+If your strawberries aren't very juicy, add a few splashes of water as needed to create a sauce.

 Frosting